sora.ephem

 Returns:

-coord – ICRS coordinate of the target.
+coord – ICRS coordinate of the target when output='ephemeris'.
+Cartesian state vector from Horizons when output='vector'.

 Return type: